pramnora/wmcollege/README.md

 ## Introduction

 These notes are related to my experience of attending:
 WMCollege/Working Men's College, Mornington Crescent branch in the Camden area of London.

+I started attending there in the middle of Jul 2023;
+-(when I was granted a FREE London travel pass)-;
+and, am still going there, now; it's the beginning of Dec 2024.

+## College details

 CAMDEN
 44 Crowndale Road